Why Six Sigma Professionals Should Earn a PMP Certification

 Earning and Maintaining Certification

 Lean Six Sigma is a trajectory.
-Individuals gain mastery by progressing through a hierarchy of certifications that includes Green Belt and Black Belt.
+Individuals gain mastery by progressing through a hierarchy of certifications that includes Lean Six Sigma Green Belt online certification and Six Sigma Black Belt online certification.
 These certifications have no expiration date, and no single organization administers LSS certification exams.

 Individuals earn the PMP designation by passing the PMP exam, which is administered solely by the Project Management Institute (PMI)®.
 To take the exam, individuals must meet PMI eligibility requirements, which include professional project management training and experience.
 To pass PMI’s rigorous PMP exam, individuals must demonstrate thorough knowledge of the Institute’s Project Management Body of Knowledge (PMBOK® Guide).
 The PMP certification process can take several years and the certification must be renewed every three years through professional development units.

 How to Choose Between PMP Certification and LSS Certification

 The right choice depends on your current role or the position you are seeking and your long-term career objectives.
 If you want to be a project manager, the PMP designation immediately validates your competence and commitment to serving in this role.
 At many companies, this credential is mandatory for project managers.
 Additionally, the 2018 PMI Salary Survey of 33,000 certification holders from 37 countries, showed that PMP certification holders earn 23% more than their peers without the credential.